Roboy/ss18_PocketBoy/README.md

 4) Open the project in Unity

-# Optinal: PocketBoy uses Google Cloud TTS, if you have a valid API key
+## Optional: PocketBoy uses Google Cloud TTS, if you have a valid API key

 4a) Create a TTS configuration file in the path shown in the picture to avoid publishing your key, as the contents of the folder are ignored by a local .gitignore